The Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud, Prime Minister, chaired yesterday the Cabinet's virtual session.

-The cabinet renewed the Kingdom's strong condemnation of the terrorist Houthi militia's continuous launching of bomb-laden UAV to target civilians and civilian objects in the Kingdom systematically and deliberately, which is a flagrant violation of international humanitarian law and its customary rules.
+Dr. Al-Qasabi stated the Cabinet expressed the Kingdom's strong condemnation of the Iranian-backed terrorist Houthi militia continues attacks targeting civilian objects and civilians in the Kingdom, which is a flagrant violation of international humanitarian law and its customary rules.

-The cabinet reviewed topics on its agenda, including some being co-studied by the Shura Council.
-The Cabinet was also briefed on the outcomes reached by the Economic and Development Affairs Council, the Political and Security Affairs Council, the General Committee of the Council of Ministers, and the Cabinet's Bureue of experts with regard to the agenda.
+The Cabinet reviewed topics on its agenda, including some being co-studied by the Shura Council.
+The Cabinet was also briefed on the outcomes reached by the Economic and Development Affairs Council, the Political and Security Affairs Council, the General Committee of the Council of Ministers, and the Cabinet's Experts Commission with regard to the agenda.

-First: the cabinet authorized the Minister of Interior - or his deputy - to discuss and sign with the Senegalese side a draft memorandum of understanding for cooperation in the field of civil defense and civil protection between the Government of the Kingdom of Saudi Arabia and the Government of the Senegal Republic.
+First: The Cabinet authorized the Minister of Tourism - or his deputy - to discuss and sign with the Hungarian side a draft memorandum of understanding for cooperation in the field of tourism between the Ministry of Tourism of the Kingdom of Saudi Arabia and Hungarian Tourism Agency.

-Sixth: the cabinet approved a number of promotions on the 14th and 15th ranks.
+Fifth: The Cabinet approved a number of promotions at the 14th and 15th ranks.